Confession: I’ve been in my first “crisis of faith” since I began living a Jewish life almost five years ago.

 For the last couple of months, two ladies who are Jehovah’s Witnesses have been stopping by our house every third week or so.
 They are very aware of my status as a Jew because the posts by my front door make it clear where… Continue Reading “Just what I needed”

 Two weeks ago, the conversion step of my Jewish journey was completed.
-After close to two years of reading, journaling, soul-searching, and hours and hours of talking to my rabbi-turned-friend, I sat in front of her and two other rabbis at my beitdin (Rabbinical court).
-Continue reading “Reflections from a new Jew”
+After close to two years of reading, journaling, soul-searching, and hours and hours of talking to my rabbi-turned-friend, I sat in front of her and two other rabbis at my beit din… Continue Reading “Reflections from a new Jew”

 Note: As part of my conversion process, my rabbi requires that I write my religious autobiography, which is made up of a series of essays.
 I’m posting these essays here, as well, to share my journey.
 I’m nearing the end of this process and… Continue Reading “Essay: Why I want to become Jewish”

 Had I not turned off my alarm at 6:30a and then accidentally slept until 9:08a, this would have been the most perfect of Sundays.
 Despite my proclivity of alarm avoidance (third time this long holiday weekend), I managed to have the kind of Sunday… Continue Reading “Some Sundays are nearly perfect”

 Tim and I have 90% of our conversations about religion in the car.
 Not sure why it happens that way, but when we’re heading somewhere is when, inevitably, the conversation turns to religion.

 I’ve meant to start blogging more regularly in the new year, but life often gets in the way of plans and that’s definitely the case here.
 Sometimes, I have to choose between getting some extra sleep or blogging and, well, there’s not really a… Continue Reading “Midwives and churches and stuff (an update)”

 Growing up, I was a witness to my parents bickering about religion.